 At the beginning of 1990s, the School focused on the strengthening of three aspects, namely (1) enhancement of nursing quality; (2) emphasis on students’ moral education; and (3) improvement on students’ learning and living environment.

 6. Nursing Education Promoted to Higher Education Level

 In early 1994, qualifications of students from Kiang Wu Nursing and Midwifery School were legally recognized by the Government as equivalent to those obtained by students graduating from public schools of the similar kind.
 In 1990s, the Macao Government was determined to promote nursing education to higher education level.
 To act in line with the Government’s initiative, KWHCA conducted in-depth discussions and extensive consultations on the issue.
-After taking into thorough considerations the School’s history and a number of factors, it was decided that the School would be promoted to a higher education institution, by means of the financial support from the Government and the technical support from the local society, Hong Kong and the Chinese Mainland.
+After taking into thorough considerations the School’s history and a number of factors, it was decided that the School would be promoted to a higher education institution, by means of the financial support from the Government and the technical support from the local society, Hong Kong and the Mainland.